givingjar/filing-cabinet/files/social-media-guide.md

-# Giving Jar Social Media Strategy
+# Giving Jar Social Media Guide

 One of the early ways Giving Jar can help people discover nonprofits and encourage charitable giving is to provide a regular stream of news about charities and nonprofits.
 This is also a good way to share progress reports about Giving Jar.